How to Make Handmade Melon Pan

 “Melon Pan” is a classic sweetbread and a very popular treat among all generations in Japan.

-People are obsessed with melon pan and there is even a Melon Pan Festival in Tokyo.
-There are even bakeries that specialize in making only Melon Pan, a Melon pan character, and even a song about Melon Pan!
+People are obsessed with melon pan, and there is even a Melon Pan Festival in Tokyo.
+There are bakeries that specialize in making only Melon Pan, a Melon pan character, and even a song about Melon Pan!
 It truly is a must-try treat when you come to Japan!

 There are several theories on how Japanese people started eating Melon Pan.
-The most famous story is about an Armenian Baker working at the Emperor Hotel, who started baking a mixture of galette and Russian bread in 1910.
-Another famous theory is about a bakery in Kobe, which created a sweet bread in the shape of the Sunrise.
-It is why some bakeries in Western Japan call Melon Pan “Sunrise Pan”.
+The most famous story is about an Armenian baker working at the Emperor Hotel, who started baking a mixture of galette and Russian bread in 1910.
+Another famous theory is about a bakery in Kobe, which created a sweet bread in the shape of the sunrise.
+That's why some bakeries in Western Japan call Melon Pan “Sunrise Pan”.
 If you want to learn more about melon pan, check out our article on Japanese breads.

 The aroma of freshly baked Melon Pan will make your family’s and friends’ mouths water and will have them wanting to devour them immediately.
 We hope you'll enjoy our recipe!